 Yesterday morning, not being able to access his account, I mistakenly believed that Hopkins had ‘blocked’ me.
 An action he has taken against a number of his critics recently, particularly former GMP police officers whom, like myself as an investigative journalist, has direct access to hard evidence of wrongdoing, both by him and the wider police force he purports to lead.

 Upon checking more thoroughly yesterday evening, the matter took a rather more sinister turn.
 His ‘tweets’ appeared not to be accessible to anyone and a search for his Twitter ‘handle’ (@CCIanHopkins) revealed that ‘This account doesn’t exist’:

 Soon afterwards, I contacted the GMP press office and, given the highly significant public interest in this matter, asked for a statement from Ian Hopkins ‘as a matter of priority’.
-At the time of publishing this article the email remained unacknowledged [there is still no response from GMP or Hopkins 40 hours later].
+At the time of publishing this article the email remained unacknowledged [there is still no response from GMP or Hopkins two weeks later].

 The man in the street, particularly if he is a precept payer in the Greater Manchester region, might reasonably have expected such a public statement to accompany his departure from Twitter, a platform upon which he has relied heavily in his past.